HerrMotz/bachelor-thesis/publication/main.typ

 === Literals <heading:literals>

 A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
-It essentially consists of two elements:
+It essentially consists of two elements#footnote[The specifications for RDF allow for more elements for language-tagging @W3C_RDF_1.2_Proposal, however, they are not relevant to this work.]:
 + a *lexical form*, which is a Unicode string,
-+ a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation. (also note the remark below this list)
++ a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation.

 === Blank nodes
 RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
 The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.